-The SENDCo at Danemill Primary School is a qualified Teacher and member of middle leaders.
+The SENDCo at Danemill Primary School is a qualified Teacher and member of the senior leadership team.

 At Danemill Primary School we are committed to using our best endeavours to provide an appropriate and high quality education for all children which enables them to: